intel-mpx/intel-mpx.github.io/pages/design.md

 In MPX, every pointer stored in memory has its associated bounds also stored in a special memory region accessed via `bndstx` and `bndldx` MPX instructions (see next subsection for details).
 Thus, when the `objptr` pointer is retrieved from memory address `ai`, its corresponding bounds are retrieved using `bndldx` from the same address (Line 9).
 Finally, the two bounds checks are inserted before the load of the length value on Lines 11-12.

+This technology requires modifications at each level of the hardware-software stack:

+* At the _hardware level_, new instructions as well as a set of 128-bit registers are added.
+Also, the #BR exception thrown by these new instructions is introduced.
+* At the _OS level_, a new #BR handler is added that has two main functions: (1) allocating storage for bounds on-demand, and (2) sending a signal to the program whenever a bounds violation is detected.
+* At the _compiler level_, new MPX transformation passes are added to insert MPX instructions to create, propagate, store, and check bounds.
+Additional _runtime libraries_ provide initialization/finalization routines, statistics and debug info, and wrappers for functions from standard C library.
+* At the _application level_, the MPX-protected program may require manual changes due to troublesome C coding patterns, multithreading issues, or potential problems with other ISA extensions.
+(In some cases, it is inadvisable to use MPX at all.)

 In the following, we detail how Intel MPX support is implemented at each level of the hardware-software stack.